-- 1 tsp mixed dry herbs (I used oregano and thyme)
+- 1 teaspoon mixed dry herbs (I used oregano and thyme)

 - Salt and ground black pepper to taste

-Heat the oil in a saucepan.
+- Heat the oil in a stock pot or Dutch oven.
 Add the onions, garlic and celery.
 Season with salt and pepper and saute until soft and translucent.

 - Add the mushrooms with the wine.
 Cook until the wine has evaporated, stirring frequently.

 - Add the herbs and the vegetable stock and the reserved mushroom stock.
 Bring to a boil, cover and cook 10 minutes.

 - Remove half the soup to a blender and blend until smooth.
 You can blend up to ¾th if you want less texture in the soup.